peddakasowmya/shellscripting/readme.md

 Before making first push lets generate a Token,
 On your account  ---> Profile ---> Settings --> Developeer settings ----> Classic Token

+###whenever you design anything, make sure that piece of automation should work in all other environments as well (prod, non-prod, qa, dev)